Digital-Media/fhooe-web-dock/README.md

 # fhooe-web-dock

-This repository provides a Docker environment for web development environment designed for the use in web development classes at the [Upper Austria University of Applied Sciences (FH Oberösterreich), Hagenberg Campus](https://www.fh-ooe.at/en/hagenberg-campus/).
+This repository provides a Docker environment for web development designed for the use in web development classes at the [Upper Austria University of Applied Sciences (FH Oberösterreich), Hagenberg Campus](https://www.fh-ooe.at/en/hagenberg-campus/).

 ## Installation